All hands on deck! Shaping the best competitive ports in EU Islands January 11, 2022

 On 9 December 2021, the CPMR Atlantic Arc and Islands Commissions organised a joint workshop to discuss together the challenges and future opportunities of the diversification and modernisation of islands ports.
 This meeting was organised in the framework of the CPMR Blue Acceleration Platform set up via the AspBAN project, enabling discussions on the replicability of the project in other sea-basins and encouraging an innovative and sustainable transition of ports as hubs of the Blue Economy.

-Xavier Ramis, Director General of Maritime and Air Transports, the Balearic Islands Government, opened the day by reminding the necessity to understand the specificities of islands.
+Xavier Ramis, CEO of Maritime and Air Transports, the Balearic Islands Government, opened the day by reminding us the necessity to understand the specificities of islands.
 He stressed the need to consider the additional costs of the insularity that particularly affect transport sectors.
 In this respect, he welcomed the potential of the INI Report on Islands and Cohesion Policy and stated “The INI Report could be the first step towards a European Strategy for Islands (…) putting an end to the additional costs related to maritime transports in EU Islands.”, which would thus allow more suitable conditions for a sustainable and modernised development of the ports.

 Kicking off the first session on diversification of ports services in EU Islands, AAC Executive Secretary Elise Wattrelot presented AspBAN, an EMFF-funded project acting across the Atlantic to foster acceleration services for blue SMEs, creating opportunities for ports to go beyond their current activities and become active ecosystems for the development of blue and sustainable businesses.
-Among the activities the project, an open call for start-ups was launched to boost their innovation and sustainable services in the Atlantic through tailor-made support and bi-monthly speeches in front of investors.
+Among the Project activities, an open call for start-ups was launched to boost their innovation and sustainable services in the Atlantic through tailor-made support and bi-monthly speeches in front of investors.
 The project received 121 pertinent applications, and the final pool of 80 start-ups that will beneficiate from the project’s services will be announced soon…Stay tuned!

 Building on the highlights from the AspBAN project, EU Islands members presented key insights on their regional perspectives and readiness of ports to boost Blue Economy start-ups.
 Eric Legrigeois, Chief Executive of the Port of La Réunion, especially underlined the important potential of blue/green hydrogen to contribute to the modernisation of ports and the high 2024 ambitions of la Réunion for renewable energy for the port, which would notably be facilitated through the Recovery Plan.
 Xavier Ramis and Francesc Antich Oliver, President of the Port Authority of the Balearic Islands, addressed the possibilities offered by public/private partnerships and investment in innovation and digitalisation in the light of the region’s high sensitiveness to biodiversity protection, circular economy, marine renewable energy, and waste management.
 Recalling the synergies of the EU Blue Economy Strategy and European Green Deal, Felix Leinemann, Head of Unit for Blue Economy Sectors, Aquaculture and Maritime Spatial Planning at DG MARE, welcomed the latest developments of the AspBAN project and recalled the crucial role of ports as hubs of the blue economy and thus facilitators of a sustainable transitions to boost activities on decabornisation, biodiversity, responsible food systems and circularity.
 In this perspective, island regions can become laboratories of experience to launch innovative and sustainable projects, in line with the priorities set by the European Green Deal and the Blue growth strategy.